SURYASNAIR1/Cybersecurity-/LAN Based Insider Attacks.md

 ![2nd qz 5th scrnsht](https://user-images.githubusercontent.com/123303806/227955109-0ac16eed-d57c-4c59-bfbd-52ce8e9ed732.jpg)

-**3.Perform DNS Spoofing attack using ARP Cache Poisoning attacks
+**3.Perform DNS Spoofing attack using ARP Cache Poisoning attacks.**

 Ans : DNS Spoofing is a technique used to redirect network traffic from legitimate websites to malicious websites by modifying DNS records.
 Attackers can use this technique to steal sensitive information such as usernames, passwords, and credit card details.
 ARP Cache Poisoning can be used to perform DNS Spoofing by redirecting traffic to a machine that is running a fake DNS server.